October is almost here, you know what that means!

 Add a comment to this blog post to let everyone know who you are making hats in honor of.

 Do you know other crafters, crocheters or knitters?

 Tag them in one of the facebook posts about the challenge, say “I challenge you to join!”

 Get Started Early

 The excitement and enthusiasm I see in everyone who has participated in the past is amazing.
 I have already had a few of you tell me that you already started making hats!
 Last year someone posted a hat they crocheted that had a beautiful cancer ribbon on it.
 She graciously shared the link that she used and the bonus is, it’s FREE.
 Click here to make a ribbon like the one below.
 These are great to add to your hats.

 Below is an image that shows the awareness color for some of the more common cancers.

 I hope this post answered all of your questions.
-If you think of anything I have missed, please let me know so I can let others know.
+If you think of anything I have missed, read more in this link, then just let me know so I can let others know.
 Enjoy crocheting those hats!